The Interstate Compact for Adult Offender Supervision (“ICAOS”) regulates the U.S. travel of people on probation.

 5. How does Nevada track my probation?

-The Interstate Compact Offender Tracking System (“ICOTS”).
+Nevada relies on the Interstate Compact Offender Tracking System (“ICOTS”).
 This web-based system eases the interstate transfer of your probation supervision.

 Each year ICOTS processes 150,000 transfer requests.
 It also logs such information as:

-- When you leave or enter a state,
+- when you leave or enter a state,

-- Your probation progress,
+- your probation progress,

-- Whether any violations occurred, and
+- whether any violations occurred, and

-- When a case closes
+- when a case closes.

 The public can access limited information about your location.
 Go to the ICOTS Public Portal.5